abrown opened PR #4187 from shared-memory-vmcontext to main:

 I think in the sense of "make sure we don't feed

-for the shared case.
-Then below wherever we use it, unwrap it with "expected current-length field (always present on non-shared memories)" or something of the sort as anexpect
+current_lengthto the heap-access machinery in Cranelift"-safety, we could maybe makecurrent_length_offsetanOptionhere, and returnNonefor the shared case.
+Then below wherever we use it, unwrap it with "expected current-length field (always present on non-shared memories)" or something of the sort as anexpecterror?

 alexcrichton created PR review comment: